 By contrast a tournament is played in accordance with a very strict and predefined structure, costing a specific entrance fee.
 Any number of players can enter, and players in a tournament are spread across as many tables as it takes to fit them in.
 A tournament is completed when a player has either lost all their chips or has won everyone else's.
 At the beginning of a tournament, all the players exchange an entry fee for a number of tournament chips.
 Everyone is charged the same amount to enter, and everyone gets the same number of chips.
 From then on, these chips are the only currency that matters.
 Tournament chips have no cash value from the moment the tournament begins.
 The champion - i.e., the player who is never knocked out and accumulates all the others' chips - takes the biggest slice of a prize pool, with money also going to an agreed percentage of the top-placed finishers.
 Second place will win an agreed amount; third place slightly less, and so on.
 When you see poker champions waving a huge check at the end of a tournament, their prize comprises the lion's share of the total money wagered by all the players who were knocked out along the way.
 Tournaments follow an agreed format, and the key factor is the advertised entry fee.
 A \$3 tournament might follow the same structure as a \$300 tournament: entrants might get, say, 3,000 tournament chips for their original investment and play would proceed in precisely the same manner.
 Things are markedly different in a cash game, where there is no fixed moment at which it must end, nor a pre-defined fee.
 Players can typically buy back in to a cash game if they lose their chips, a practice that only applies in some re-buy tournaments.
+TEXAS HOLD'EN RULES Texas Hold'em is played using a standard 52 card deck, and between two and ten players on a given table.
+Big tournaments may include many hundreds of players but during any one hand, the player is only competing against others on his or her table.
+"YOU'VE GOT TO KNOW WHEN TO HOLD'EM, KNOW WHEN TO FOLD'EM."
 Before every hand, one player is designated the nominal "dealer", identified by a marker known as the dealer button or "button".
-This person does not actually deal the cards - especially not online, where it is done automatically - but the position of the dealer determines which two players have to post the "blind" bets that get the action started.
+This person does not actually deal the cards especially not online, where it is done automatically - but the position of the dealer determines which two players have to post the "blind" bets that get the action started.
 The two players to the left of the red dealer button must post these compulsory "blinds" - so called because they are placed before anyone even sees their cards.
 The player on the dealer's immediate left posts the "small blind" and the player one further seat around the table posts the "big blind", which is usually twice the size of the small blind.
 In the illustration, the dealer is in seat five with the button in front of them.
 The two seats to his left are "in the blinds".